blueoasis/git-cheatsheet/rebasing.md

 Abort a rebase attempt | git rebase --abort
 Pull down origin branch changes and rebase onto current local branch | git pull --rebase Do an interactive rebase for the last 5 commits on the current branch | git rebase -i HEAD~5

+To split a single commit with multiple files into seperate commits, in an interactive rebase session, change the desired line from "pick" to "edit".
+After being dropped at the command line, type git reset HEAD^.
+This will put the multiple files from this commit back into the staging area and you can now re-add and commit them seperately.